 by Mike Ratliff

-Conduct yourselves wisely toward outsiders, making the best use of the time.
-Let your speech always be gracious, seasoned with salt, so that you may know how you ought to answer each person.
-(Colossians 4:5-6 ESV)
+5 Conduct yourselves with wisdom toward outsiders, making the most of the opportunity.
+6 Let your speech always be with grace, as though seasoned with salt, so that you will know how you should respond to each person.
+Colossians 4:5-6 (NASB)

 There are really only two mindsets.
 There is the natural man mindset that we were all born with then there is the transformed mindset that comes as a result of being transformed by the renewal of our minds as a way of life and walking before the face of God.
 (Romans 12:1-2) The natural man mindset sees things of God as foolishness or unfairness while the transformed mindset is in the process of learning to see things as God sees them.